Translate

 POLITICS BOT: In real terms, taking into account inflation, it’s all the other lot’s fault.

-TRENT: They can even tailor their responses to the individual they're speaking with, so that they can optimise being all things to all people.
+TRENT: They can even tailor their responses to the individual they’re speaking to, so that they can optimise being all things to all people.

 ALEX: Really?